hpparvi/PyTransit/README.md

 PyTransit
 =========

-Fast and easy-to-use tools for exoplanet transit light curve modelling using Python or Fortran.
+Fast and easy-to-use tools for exoplanet transit light curve modelling with Python.

 ```Python
 from pytransit import MandelAgol